cpp

 Returning a result

-If the return type is of a reference type, we say that a function returns the result by reference.
-The reference should be bound to data that will exist when the function returns (i.e., the data should outlive the function).
-Containers (e.g., std::vector), for instance, return a reference to dynamically-allocated data in, for instance, operator[] or front functions.
+If the return type is a non-reference type, we say that a function returns the result by value.
+If the return type is a reference type, we say that a function returns the result by reference.
+The reference should be initialized with data that will exist when the function returns (i.e., the data should outlive the function).
+For instance, containers (e.g., std::vector) offer functions (e.g., operator[] or front) that return references to dynamically-allocated data.

 A foo()